illusion12321/orchestrate-php/README.md

 Orchestrate.io PHP Client
 ======

-This client follows very closely the Orchestrate API and naming conventions, so your best friend is always the (great) Orchestrate API Reference: https://orchestrate.io/docs/apiref
+This client follows very closely the Orchestrate API and naming conventions, so your best friend is always the Orchestrate API Reference: https://orchestrate.io/docs/apiref

 - Uses [Guzzle 5](http://guzzlephp.org/) as HTTP client.
 - PHP should be 5.4 or higher.